IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 # Grid Group By

-A Group by behavior in an Angular Material table or UI grid creates grouped data rows based on the column values.
+A Group By behavior in an Angular Material table or UI grid creates grouped data rows based on the column values.
 The Group By in [`igxGrid`]({environment:angularApiUrl}/classes/igxgridcomponent.html) allows for visualizing the groups in a hierarchical structure.
 The grouped data rows can be expanded or collapsed and the order of grouping may be changed through the UI or API.
-When row selection is enabled groupby row selector would be rendered on the most left part of each groupby row.
-In case the **rowSelection** property is set to single the checkboxes would be disabled and would only serve as an indicator of the group into which the selection is placed.
-If the **rowSelection** property is set to multiple clicking over the groupby row selectors would select all records belonging to this group.
+When Row Selection is enabled, a Group By row selector is rendered in the left-most area of the group row.
+In case the **rowSelection** property is set to single, checkboxes are disabled and only serve as an indication for the group where selection is placed.
+If the **rowSelection** property is set to multiple, clicking over the Group By row selector selects all records belonging to this group.

 ### Demo